Truck Accident Lawyer With a Track Record of Success Serving Dallas

 Were you or a loved one severely injured in a truck accident in Dallas?
 You could have the right to pursue a claim for damages against the at-fault party.
 Accidents involving large 18-wheeler trucks are complicated, which is why you need to have a savvy legal advocate on your side.
 To learn more about your legal rights following an 18-wheeler truck accident in Texas, speak with a Dallas truck accident lawyer at The Francis Firm today.

-What to Look for When Hiring a Dallas Truck Accident Lawyer
+What to Look for When Hiring Dallas Truck Accident Lawyers

-Hiring the right Dallas truck accident lawyer takes some research on your part.
+Hiring the right Dallas truck accident attorney takes some research.
 Choosing the wrong lawyer can break your case and cost you the compensation you deserve.
-To start, you want an lawyer who has experience handling cases similar to yours.
+To start, you want a lawyer who has experience handling cases similar to yours.
+Beyond that:

 - Accident reconstruction

 Feeling comfortable with your lawyer is very important.
-You will be spending a lot of time with this person and communicating with them regularly.
+You will be spending a lot of time with this person and will communicate with them regularly.
 If you don’t feel comfortable with them or don’t like them, how do you expect a jury to relate to them?

 Most truck accidents are caused by driver error, such as distracted driving.
-Drivers may be distracted by their phone, radio, GPS, etc. They may be eating or drinking and take their eyes off the road momentarily.
+Drivers may be distracted by their phone, radio, GPS, or for another reason.
+They may be eating or drinking and take their eyes off the road momentarily.
 They may also be daydreaming and not fully focused on road safety.

 Some accidents result from driver fatigue.
 There are laws in place that regulate how many hours truck drivers can be behind the wheel, but it’s not uncommon for drivers to exceed the limits.
 Unfortunately, some trucking companies push their drivers to work longer hours since they are paid by the delivery.